 Special Olympics Young Athletes is a sport and play program for children with and without intellectual disabilities (ID), ages 2 to 7 years old.
 Young Athletes introduces basic sport skills, like running, kicking and throwing.
-Young Athletes offers families, teachers, caregivers and people from the community the chance to share the joy of sports with all children.

 - Children learn how to play with others and develop important skills for learning.
 Children also learn to share, take turns and follow directions.
-These skills help children in family, community and school activities.

 - Young Athletes is a fun way for children to get fit.
 It is important to teach children healthy habits while they are young.
-This can set the stage for a life of physical activity, friendships and learning.

 - Young Athletes is easy to do and fun for all.
 It can be done at home, in schools or in the community using the Young Athletes Activity Guide and basic equipment.